roseniv18/comp_phy_projects/README.md

 # comp_phy_projects

-# This repo contains solved problems and projects from Mark Newman's Computational Physics book

-# Computational Physics Repository

-This is my personla collection of numerical simulations, algorithms, and implementations for solving various physics problems based on Mark Newman's Computational Physics book.

 ## Overview

-This repository contains implementations of various numerical methods and simulations for physics problems, ranging from classical mechanics to quantum physics.
-The code is primarily written in Python, with some C extensions for performance-critical sections.
+This is my personal collection of numerical simulations, algorithms, and implementations for solving various physics problems based on Mark Newman's Computational Physics book.
+The code is primarily written in Python, with some C extensions for sections that I wanted to perform faster.

 ## Repository Structure

-The repository currently has only 1 chapter of the book.
-In future, I will add more.
+The repository currently has only 1 chapter of the book (Chapter 5 - Integrals and Derivatives).
+I will add more in the future.
 I have organized the CH05 folder like this:

 -   **numerical-methods/**: Basic numerical algorithms